Gradient Leakage Defense with Key-Lock Module for Federated Learning: Proposed Method

 In this case, the gradient of the model is positively related to the input to the function (\emph{i.e.}, $x$) and the difference between the predicted label ($\hat{y}$) and the ground-truth label ($y$).
 This relationship implies that the gradient carries information about both the input data and the labels, which can be exploited in a gradient leakage attack. \end{proof}

-\begin{claim} In the context of a non-linear neural network, the gradient demonstrates a strong association with both the input data and the ground-truth label. \end{claim} \begin{proof} For a classification task, let's consider a model consisting of two fully-connected layers, a \ac{ReLU} activation layer, a \emph{Softmax} layer, and a \ac{CE} loss function.
+\begin{claim} In the framework of a non-linear neural network, the gradient exhibits a significant correlation with both the input data and the corresponding true label. \end{claim} \begin{proof} For a classification task, let's consider a model consisting of two fully-connected layers, a \ac{ReLU} activation layer, a \emph{Softmax} layer, and a \ac{CE} loss function.
 The forward propagation process of the model can be described as follows:

 where $x \in \mathbb{R}^{D_x\times1}$, $\theta \in \mathbb{R}^{D_o \times D_x}$, $b_1 \in \mathbb{R}^{D_o \times 1}$, $\lambda \in \mathbb{R}^{N_c \times D_o}$, $b_2 \in \mathbb{R}^{N_c \times 1}$, $D_x$ is the dimension of the input space, $D_o$ is the number of hidden nodes in the first fully-connected layer, and $N_c$ is the number of classes.
 The \ac{ReLU} activation function is widely utilized in \ac{DL}.
 The derivative of the \ac{ReLU} layer with respect to its input can be expressed as: